Where is the programme based?

 You should contact the Programme Coordinator directly for up to date information on waiting lists.

-CI Ballybofey aims to increase the confidence and skills levels of all participants.
-Every service user has a PCP and individualised timetable made up of activities that the service user themselves choose, with help from family or CI Ballybofey staff, if needed and that focus on the acquisition of skills in the individual’s area of choice.
-Skills learned in a centre setting are then practised in a community setting.
+CI Verve aims to increase the confidence and skills levels of all participants.
+Every service user has a PCP and individualised timetable made up of activities that the service user themselves choose, with help from family or CI Verve staff, if needed and that focus on the acquisition of skills in the individual’s area of choice.
+Skills learned in a centre setting are then practiced in a community setting.